ChidebruTechs/react-phoenix-app/README.md

 # react-phoenix-app
-This is my practice app for learning purposes only
+This is my Elixir practice app for learning purposes only